Arthur Havelock: Governor of Trinidad

 In 1885, Havelock was appointed Governor of Trinidad.

 Governor of Natal

 In 1886, Havelock became Governor of Natal, where he dealt with the annexation of Zululand in 1887, and an unsuccessful rebellion led by Dinuzulu kaCetshwayo in 1888.
 He returned to England in 1889, and served on the international anti-slavery commission in Brussels.

 Governor of Ceylon

 In March 1890, Havelock was appointed Governor of Ceylon (now Sri Lanka), where his actions included extending the country's railways to Kurunegala and Bandarawela, and abolishing the 'paddy tax', a levy on rice cultivation.
-He was also held in great esteem among the aristocracy of Sri Lanka, with two prominent families appointing him Godfather to the heirs.
-One such godson was the grandson of Muadliya Solomnon Carolis de Fonseka while the other was the son of Solomon Dias Bandaranaike.
-The de Fonseka family named their estate Havelock from its original name Katukele Greenlands, along with various parts of their large estate (now Havelocktown) after Havelock, these include Elibank road and Havelock Pass (now forming the bridge).
+He was also held in great esteem among the aristocracy of Sri Lanka, with prominent families choosing him to act as godfather to the heirs.
+One such godson was the grandson of Muadliya Solomnon Carolis de Fonseka.
+The de Fonseka family renamed their estate, Katukele Greenlands, and other parts within their estate after Havelock, these include Elibank road and Havelock Pass (now forming the bridge).